The Tomb of the Cybermen: Home media

 With the recovery of the film prints, the planned soundtrack release was delayed until 1993, when contractual obligations forced its release.
 See List of Doctor Who audio releases.

 Following the 1993 cassette release, on 1 May 2006 the soundtrack was released on a 2-CD set with linking narration by and a bonus interview with Frazer Hines.
 This was the first existing story to be released on audio in the same format as the missing story range.

 A vinyl release of the soundtrack was released in 2018 exclusively for Record Store Day.

 In the UK the DVD was released 13 January 2002.
 This was the first black and white story to be released on this format.
 This serial was also released as part of the Doctor Who DVD Files in issue 73 on 19 October 2011.
 A special edition of the DVD, with new bonus features and the entire story now treated with the VidFIRE process was released in the UK on 13 February 2012 in the third of the Revisitations DVD box sets.

 In 2013 it was released on DVD again as part of the "Doctor Who: The Doctors Revisited 1–4" box set, alongside The Aztecs, Spearhead from Space and Pyramids of Mars.
-Alongside a documentary on the Second Doctor, the disc features the serial put together as a single feature in widescreen format with an introduction from former show runner Steven Moffat, as well as its original version.
+Alongside a documentary on the Second Doctor, the disc features the serial put together as a single feature in widescreen format with an introduction from then show runner Steven Moffat, as well as its original version.
 It was then released again (the same VidFIRE restored version), included in a set paired with Rise of the Cybermen and The Age of Steel (a two-part Tenth Doctor David Tennant story from 2006), in 2013's "The Monster Collection" series, specifically "The Cybermen" entry.

 Music release

 Stock music and sound effects from this story was released on a "mini-album" by Via Satellite in 1997.
 It had 2 versions of the Doctor Who theme music, sound effects from Doctor Who: 30 Years at the BBC Radiophonic Workshop, and an incomplete selection of stock music used in the story.
 It was planned to be the first in a series of mini-albums, with The Faceless Ones and Inside the Spaceship being mooted as future albums.
 Neither was produced.

-Library tracks used in The Tomb of the Cybermen but missing from this CD include Univers Sidéral by Paul Bonneau, assorted Synchro-Stings by Trevor Duncan, Sting Tintabuloid 1 by Desmond Leslie, Eerie Vaults by Steve Race, Suspended Animation, Galaxy and Hypnosis by Eric Siday, Dramatic Brass Chords by Wolf Droysen, and from Frank Talley's Off Center Suite: Dark Pursuit, Off Center and Panic in the Streets.
+Library tracks used in The Tomb of the Cybermen but missing from this CD include "Univers Sidéral" by Paul Bonneau, assorted "Synchro-Stings" by Trevor Duncan, "Sting Tintabuloid 1" by Desmond Leslie, "Eerie Vaults" by Steve Race, "Suspended Animation", "Galaxy" and "Hypnosis" by Eric Siday, "Dramatic Brass Chords" by Wolf Droysen, and from Frank Talley's Off Center Suite: "Dark Pursuit", "Off Center" and "Panic in the Streets".

 Although the CD inlay lists only 11 tracks, the actual disc contains 12.
 This was caused by the Astronautics Suite being divided into two tracks.
 The table below details the actual tracks as they appear on the CD rather than as listed on the inlay.